 DECREASING LONG-TERM DEBT/EQUITY: [PASS]

 Preferred companies must have a ROE of at least 17%.
-WLDN's ROE of 33.9% is above the minimum 17% that this methodology likes to see, and therefore passes the criterion.
+WLDN's ROE of 10.3% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.

 SHARES OUTSTANDING: [PASS]